Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 models of Cub Cadet garden tractors, Ford LGT, Jacobsen, John Deere, Massey

-Ferguson, MTD Farm King, Snapper, Wheel Horse or IH Cub Lo-Boy.
+Ferguson, MTD Farm King, Snapper, Wheel Horse or Cub Lo-Boy.
 If the opening

 in your steering box match this part, then it will fit.
 Part of discontinued